krkn-chaos/cerberus/README.md

 When the cerberus is configured to run in the daemon mode, it will continuosly monitor the components specified, runs a simple http server at http://0.0.0.0:8080 and publishes the signal i.e True or False depending on the components status.
 The tools can consume the signal and act accordingly.

 #### Use cases
-There can be number of usecases, here are some of them:
+There can be number of use cases, here are some of them:
-- We run tools to push the limits of Kubenetes/OpenShift to look at the performance and scalability and there are number of instances where the system components or nodes starts to degrade in which case the results are no longer valid but the workload generator continues to push the cluster till it breaks.
-The signal published by the Cerberus can be consumed by the workload generators to act on i.e stop the workload and notify us in this case.
+- We run tools to push the limits of Kubernetes/OpenShift to look at the performance and scalability.
+There are a number of instances where system components or nodes start to degrade, which invalidates the results and the workload generator continues to push the cluster until it is unrecoverable.

 - When running chaos experiments on a kubernetes/OpenShift cluster, they can potentially break the components unrelated to the targeted components which means that the choas experiment won't be able to find it.
 The go/no-go signal can be used here to decide whether the cluster recovered from the failure injection as well as to decide whether to continue with the next chaos scenario.